helium/HIP/0062-helium-hub.md

 - Individual HNT owners

 - Sub-protocols and the HNT used for their bond to Helium Hub.
-This HNT is considered to be equal to a maximum lockup as described below.
+The DC amount is converted to HNT via current Oracle Price.
+The "total" HNT is considered to be equal to a maximum lockup as described below.

 ### Examples